sfccdevops/sfcc-vscode-extension/README.md

 > Here is how you can work on this extension on your local machine:

-1. Clone this repo to your local machine `git clone https://github.com/redvanworkshop/sfcc-vscode-extension.git`
+1. Clone this repo to your local machine `git clone https://github.com/sfccdevops/sfcc-vscode-extension.git`
 2. Open `sfcc-vscode-extension` folder in VS Code
 3. Open the `extension.js` file
 4. Press the `F5` key to build & launch a new instance of VS Code
 5. This extension will be installed the new instance for you to play with

+Disclaimer
+---

+> The trademarks and product names of Salesforce®, including the mark Salesforce®, are the property of Salesforce.com.
+SFCC DevOps is not affiliated with Salesforce.com, nor does Salesforce.com sponsor or endorse the SFCC DevOps products or website.
+The use of the Salesforce® trademark on this project does not indicate an endorsement, recommendation, or business relationship between Salesforce.com and SFCC DevOps.